 - Reduce payment delays: the solution will check that all services and procedures are billed, minimize claim errors, and maintain an electronic record of bills and their lifecycles

-- Better handle coverage and reimbursement issues
+- Better handle coverage and reimbursement issues.

-- Ensure compliance with government and industry regulations
+- Ensure compliance with government and industry regulations (and avoid hefty fines).

-- Improve the quality of patient-physician interactions to boost patient loyalty
+- Improve the quality of patient-physician interactions to boost patient loyalty.

-- Streamline administration and management processes and reduce employee turnover
+- Streamline administration and management processes and reduce employee turnover.

-- Run the practice more efficiently
+- Run the practice more efficiently.

 Since the medical practice management solution provider will work as a virtual partner for your practice, it is important to select a vendor that has a large user base.
 This gives you a greater guarantee that the vendor will continue to support, improve and upgrade your PM solution.
 A large user base also gives assurance that the vendor is financially stable, is likely to stay in business and will invest in its products and solutions.